 Think of traveling solo on assignment as a fun experiment.

 You make friends wherever you live so you can make friends while you’re in a new place for three months.
 Organize a day hike for coworkers.
-Host an open house.
+Host a travel nurse open house.
 Attend local events like wine tastings, festivals, and farmers’ markets.
 Embrace the culture and talk to those around you.
 Consider it like a social experiment where your goal is to meet new people every week.

 Check out some of our other articles like Getting to Know Dallas, Getting to Know Seattle, and Why Choose the West Coast for Your Next Assignment for our picks on local events, museums, and outdoor activities across the country.